 - develop new partnerships with 4 key sectors which are currently underexploited by Europeana: public libraries; local archival groups; broadcast organisations andopen culture re-users (programmers, developers, researchers and activists)

 - put in place new distribution channels for Europeana content working with the tourism sector

-The 48 partner consortium brings together leading players with strong track records in the Europeana network in the areas of work to be undertaken, as well as some new players with specific expertise in areas such as PR, User Generated Content and cultural tourism.
-Every Member State is represented by a Country Partner who will have a key role in continuing the PR work kicked off by the EAwareness campaigns.
+The 48 partner consortium brought together leading players with strong track records in the Europeana network in the areas of work that was undertaken, as well as some new players with specific expertise in areas such as PR, User Generated Content and cultural tourism.
+Every Member State was represented by a Country Partner with a key role in continuing the PR work kicked off by the EAwareness campaigns.